 We had perfect fishing conditions!
 It was late spring turning to summer, and Ireland treated us to all kinds of weather.
 We had a bit of rain, a bit of wind – from all directions! – and in between it was sunny and warm.
 I guess what you can expect from Irish weather.

 Before going over I was in touch with a local fishing personality, Frank, who also helped us out when in Ireland.
 He was very helpful.
 The local hospitality was fantastic; this also included the staff at the hotel and especially the award winning head chef, Noel McMeel, who kindly let us use his kitchen to prepare our catch.
 Everyone was giving a little extra to help us out.
 In all, the Irish hospitality was absolutely super.

-the famous Fermanagh black bacon, but also inviting my guest Frank Andersson into the gourmet kitchen at Lough Erne Resort and preparing the catch together with him.
+Apart from the fishing obviously, I enjoyed local meetings, such as going to the local butcher’s to get some of the famous Fermanagh black bacon, but also inviting my guest Frank Andersson into the gourmet kitchen at Lough Erne Resort and preparing the catch together with him.
 And the whole resort… the rooms were amazing, big and with a great view over the lake.
 I loved it!
 I only wish I could have stayed for a few extra days, to also have more time to go into town Enniskillen and try out the local restaurants, and to explore more of the area.